Christopher Martins: International career

 Martins represented Luxembourg at youth international levels, playing for them in the under-17, under-19, and under-21 age groups.
-Martins was eligible to represent France as he holds a French passport.

-He was eligible to represent both Luxembourg and Cape Verde at international level; he rejected a call-up from Luxembourg's senior team in March 2013 as he had not decided which nation he wished to represent.
+He was eligible to represent either Luxembourg, France, or Cape Verde at international level; he rejected a call-up from Luxembourg's senior team in March 2013 as he had not decided which nation he wished to represent.
 After being called up again by Luxembourg, he made his debut on 8 September 2014, at the age of 17.